KevinNguyen091995/Albion_Market_DYD_Django/README.md

 We created something similar to the Albion Data Project.
 It is still currently in development, and would love your assistance as DYD members to help gather data.

 What it Does:
-Runs a python multiprocess software to sniff through traffic that mainly relates to the player's current location and market JSON data
+Runs a python multiprocess software to sniff through traffic that mainly relates to the player's current location and market JSON data.

 ### Requirements